Fare9/KUNAI-static-analyzer/kunai-lib/README.md

 cmake -S . -B build -D CMAKE_BUILD_TYPE=Debug
 ```

-Or in the case you also want to compile the *unit test* folder:
+Or in the case you also want to compile the *unit-tests* folder:

 ```console
 cmake -S . -B build -D CMAKE_BUILD_TYPE=DEBUG -D UNIT_TESTING=ON